What to Plant in March: Tomatoes, Parsnips, Collards & More

 Consider planting a variety, from sweet cherry tomatoes for salads, perhaps plum tomatoes for sauce, and your classic tomato for slicing.

 Sowing tomatoes is straightforward.
-Use an all-purpose potting mix in planting pots and space the seeds as far away as possible on the surface.
-Then cover lightly with mix.
+Use an all-purpose potting mix in planting pots and space the seeds as far away from the surface as possible.
+Then, cover lightly with the mix.
 Water in and cover with plastic.
-You can place pots on a sunny, warm windowsill or your kitchen on a heat map to speed germination (1 to 2 weeks).
+To speed germination (1 to 2 weeks), you can place the pots on a sunny, warm windowsill or your kitchen on a heat mat.

 You may find it odd to think of winter when we’re just leaving it, but parsnips and leeks are planted in early spring for the winter harvest.